References to EU regulation or EU websites in our guidance will not be an accurate description of your obligations or rights under UK law.read more

 must be revoked before the aircraft can be de-registered.
 Please see IDERA revocation process for

-For information on Certificates of Airworthiness or Permits to Fly please contact the Applications and Approvals
+further information on Certificates of Airworthiness or Permits to Fly please

 If an aircraft has been permanently withdrawn from use or destroyed, the registered owner must confirm this using